 Office 365 PST Import TargetRootFolder with Inbox | Sent Items Manually

 Nowadays, Office 365 is one of the most commonly used platforms by organizations and users to manage their business-related operations.
-Office 365 is a SaaS platform that includes TargetRootFolder Exchange, Lync, SharePoint, etc. Therefore, the Office 365 users, importing PST files to Office 365 is a very common task.
+Office 365 is a SaaS platform that includes TargetRootFolder Exchange, Lync, SharePoint, etc. Therefore, for Office 365 users, importing PST files to Office 365 is a very common task.
 Apart from this, does anyone know how to import PST files to TargetRootFolder in Office 365?

 Table of Content